 As stated earlier, one major problem of the classic profit-split method is data availability.
 Except for the few Philco licensees cited by Robert Goldscheider, profit-split could never be tested from a concise set of data.
-It was simply not possible to observe the value of the IP (its royalty rate) and the profit for the same IP, because either one of the two was unknown.
-A license agreement shows a royalty rate, but not the profitability of the
+It was simply not possible to observe the value of the IP (its royalty rate) and the profit for one and the same case, because either one of the two was unknown.
+A license agreement shows a royalty rate, but not the profitability of the licensed business, even not its expected profitability.
+Even more, a licensee would be ill-advised to reveal his profit expectations to the licensor during license negotiations.
+Also years later, the profit & loss statement of a licensed business no longer tells what royalty rate the licensee would have accepted, had he known its later profitability.